top of page

 The main sense of "citizenship" today is the kind called legal citizenship, which people can claim if they fulfil certain legal criteria in a given context.
 The passport is the proof of having legal citizenship.
 But very few of us have the privilege of having legal citizenship and a passport.
 It is well known that the Government of China has denied passports to most Tibetans and recalled passports of Uyghurs.
 And then there is also a hierarchy of passports.
 A Western country passport allows the holder to claim "global citizenship" or be a "nomad" by virtue of visa-free travel; and we need to be mindful of how these claims are in reality based on exclusions and therefore antithetical to the worldviews of those who genuinely practise nomadism or global citizenship.
 As of 2023, an Indian passport allows visa-free entry into 24 countries.
 A UAE passport and a US passport allow visa-free entry into 127 and 121 countries, respectively.

 Even among those who are eligible for legal citizenship, people with particular social identities are denied full rights of citizenship in reality.
-For example, many people in India are denied the right to shelter when the government wants to "beautify" an city.
+For example, many people in India are denied the right to shelter when the government wants to "beautify" a city.

 back to the top